iszczesniak/cpp/memory/index.md

 it, and then returns `a`.
 The output of this example is the same as of the above, because no copy or move constructor is called.

-First, the prvalue returned by `g` is materialized into the local variable of function `f`.
+The prvalue returned by `g` is materialized into the local variable of function `f`.
 Function `f` returns a value that is move-initialized from its local variable.
-Using move-initialization is more efficient than copy-initialize, because the local variable will be soon destroyed -- it's called the *implicit move*; we'll get to it.
+Move-initialization is more efficient than copy-initialization because the local variable will soon be destroyed -- it's called the *implicit move* (we'll get to it).
+Since function `f` returns by value, the result (that is a prvalue) is materialized in the local variable of function `main`.
+Function `f` elides the move initialization (i.e., the move constructor) by passing the address for the return value to function `g`, because it controls its local variable.

 For C++11, both the named and unnamed elistion is used.
 When we ask a compiler not to elide constructors.